DucSkii/shopping-cart/README.md

 _The website for this project is **NOT RESPONSIVE**, however this is something I have learn from and took action towards in my next project._
-*The designing was done completely with css/scss, the icons were taken from "Font Awesome"*
+*The designing was done completely with css/scss, the icons were taken from "Font Awesome"* *The images for the necklace and earrings page have been corrupted, the replacement images do not work as intended.
+Check out the watches page to have the full experience.*

 This project was fully deployed using firebase,
 You can find a link to the deployed website here: https://shopping-cart-project-f7cf3.web.app/